What is a Root Canal? A Comprehensive Patient Guide

 A root canal is a evidence-based, highly successful procedure that saves infected or damaged teeth and eliminates pain.
 Modern techniques and anaesthesia make the experience far less uncomfortable than its reputation suggests.
 With proper care and restoration, a root canal-treated tooth can function well for a lifetime.

 If you're experiencing tooth pain or suspect you might need root canal treatment, don't delay—early intervention leads to simpler treatment and better outcomes.
-Your dentist can accurately diagnose your condition and discuss your options.
+Your dentist In Christchurch can accurately diagnose your condition and discuss your options.

 Important Disclaimer